Navigating the AI API Ecosystem: Introduction to OpenAI, Anthropic, and Google AI APIs

 Example Use Case: Chatbots and Text Generation

 One of the most popular use cases for OpenAI’s models is developing chatbots and conversational agents.
 By leveraging the completions endpoint, developers can create chatbots capable of understanding user input and generating meaningful, coherent responses.
+Language APIs, such as those provided by Microsoft Azure's Cognitive Services, enable natural language processing tasks such as QnA generation and sentiment analysis, enhancing customer interaction and decision-making capabilities.
 Below is a Python example demonstrating how to use the OpenAI API to build a simple chatbot.

 import openai